 Now, the blocking factor is the area that the sphere projects into the hemisphere divided by the area of the hemisphere.
 If the projection (shadow) of the sphere was covering the complete hemisphere we would have both areas equal and thus the blocking factor would be one.

 By assuming the hemisphere has radious one, the area of the hemisphere is two times pi.
-Working with radius one is nice beacause we can exchange the concept of area and solid angle (the areas of an object project on a sphere is just it's solid angle multiplied by the radius squared of the sphere).
+Working with unit radius is nice beacause we can exchange the concept of area and solid angle (the area of an object project on a sphere is just its solid angle multiplied by the radius squared of the sphere).
 The solid angle is given in steradians (even if it is a unit-less measure).
 The image shows the setup of the problem.
-The blue sphere is projecting thru a yellow cone a shadow into the pink hemisphere.
+The blue sphere is projecting a shadow into the pink hemisphere through a yellow cone.
 We have to calculate the solid angle w of the sphere (the small circle drawn by the intersection of the cone and the hemisphere).

 |The solid angle of an object is calculated by the formula given below.
 The integral runs over all the surface S of the